 Lowey Statement on FDA’s E-Cigarette Announcement

-WASHINGTON, DC – Congresswoman Nita Lowey (D-NY17/Rockland-Westchester), Ranking Democrat on the House Appropriations Committee, issued the following statement in response to the Food and Drug Administration’s (FDA) announcement on enforcement actions on sale of e-cigarettes to youth, including that it is considering pulling flavored e-cigarette products from the market:
+WASHINGTON, DC – Congresswoman Nita Lowey (D-NY17/Rockland-Westchester), Ranking Member on the House Appropriations Committee, issued the following statement on the Food and Drug Administration’s (FDA) decision to pursue restrictions on sales of flavored e-cigarettes:

 Congresswoman Lowey has been a leader in the U.S. House for regulating e-cigarettes and other vaping devices.
 During an April 17, 2018, Appropriations hearing, Lowey challenged Commissioner Gottlieb on the agency’s approach to e-cigarettes, particularly JUULs, warning that delaying action will put youth at unnecessary risk.
 She has also hosted multiple roundtables in Rockland and Westchester with students, local officials, community leaders, medical experts, and advocates on the dangers of youth smoking and has commended the Rockland and Westchester County Legislatures for banning the sale of cigarette products to those under 21 years of age.